Trump administration scraps transgender health care protections | DW | 13.06.2020

 Polling company Gallup says some 4.5% of the US' 328 million population identify as lesbian, gay, bisexual or transgender.

-An estimated 1-2% of US residents are born intersex, when someone's reproductive or sexual anatomy that doesn’t fit the boxes of “female” or “male.”
+Also, an estimated 1-2% of US residents are born intersex, when someone's reproductive or sexual anatomy doesn’t fit the boxes of “female” or “male.”

 nm/mm (AP, dpa)